goroda/FlightSim/README.md

 Currently, this code implements a 6DOF rigid body model under no wind conditions.
 Linear aerodynamic coefficient models are used to calculate the forces and moments.

+The simulations currently use a fixed control.
+Implementation of control algorithms is future work.

 ## Example Usage

 There are several analysis scripts available.
 Here we describe their usage